mdn/content/files/en-us/web/css/specificity/index.md

 ### How @scope blocks affect specificity

-Including a ruleset inside a [`@scope`](/en-US/docs/Web/CSS/@scope) block does not directly affect the specificity of its selector, regardless of the selectors used inside the scope root and limit.
+Including a ruleset inside a {{CSSxRef("@scope")}} block does not directly affect the specificity of its selector, regardless of the selectors used inside the scope root and limit.

 However, bear in mind that the `:scope` pseudo-class — like all other pseudo-classes — has a specificity of 0-1-0.
 You'll need to add this on to the value of all contained selectors when calculating their specificity because `:scope` is implicitly prepended to all selectors inside `@scope` blocks.
 For example: